 - Student grievance handling policy and procedure (for academic and non-academic matters)

 - Refund Policy for Vet Fee-Help enabled courses

 - Privacy and personal information procedures

 - Student Review Procedures for Re-Crediting a FEE-HELP Balance

 Online & Distance Learning

 Suitable for those in remote areas or needing flexibility with studying.

 Diploma of Beauty Therapy

-Work as a skilled Beauty Therapist, Salon Owner, IPL treatments or with medical profession.
+Work as a skilled Beauty Therapist, Salon Owner or within the medical profession.

-Vocational Graduate certificate in Intense Pulsed light and laser hair reduction SIB70110.
+Vocational Graduate certificate in Intense Pulsed light and laser hair reduction.
 A must have qualification for anyone wanting to work with IPL and Laser.